whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Authorities may make the drawbacks of poverty arbitrarily more terrible, including putting poor people in prison, shaming the poor, forcing them to eat less nutritious food, or taking away their children when they struggle to provide safe, clean homes.

-Financial desperation leads to _coerced consent,_ where workers who are desperate for money will consent to their own exploitation, each person choosing the least-bad job in order to survive.
+Financial desperation leads to _coerced consent,_ where workers who are desperate for money will consent to their own exploitation, each person choosing the least-bad job just to stay alive.
 People will even beg for a job where they can serve a master because even if they are being exploited, at least they can survive.[xxx-odoc|ch10]

 In contrast, people of healthy nations have often been called lazy because they only work as hard as needed and no harder.
 Calling them lazy simultaneously shames them while tricking wage slaves into thinking that endless drudgery is virtuous.[xxx-canada lazy indian]<sup>,</sup>[xxx-australia lazy indian]

 Insecurity is common at all levels of wealth.
 The poor have little money, and they may not know month to month how they will make ends meet.
 Even the rich feel insecure, knowing that their wealth is the only thing allowing them to live comfortably.
 With insecurity so widespread, is it any wonder so many people cling to whatever money they can get?

 Desperation causes many people to sacrifice their integrity, making it very difficult to have meaningful political conversations.
-This which explains the famous quote from Upton Sinclair: "It is difficult to get a man to understand something, when his salary depends upon his not understanding it."[xxx-quote investigator upton]
+This explains the famous quote from Upton Sinclair: "It is difficult to get a man to understand something, when his salary depends upon his not understanding it."[xxx-quote investigator upton]

 For example, coal miners commonly refuse to believe in climate change[xxx-coal climate change], and weapons manufacturers often refuse to consider how governments use their weapons.[xxx-weapons-used] Intentionally or not, nearly everyone in unhealthy nations supports inappropriate behavior, whether they work for dishonest news media, manufacture goods with toxic materials, or a thousand other ways.